 How To Develop A Career Ladder For Employees

-A third term often used when describing a career ladder is career pathing.
-This is a process where human resources assist an employee by matching them with opportunities within the company based on the talent needs of the company.
-Career pathing usually begins when an employee starts with the company and is based on their interests, skills, and objectives for their career.
+A third term often mentioned when discussing career ladders is career pathing.
+This is where human resources play an active role in helping employees align with opportunities within the company based on talent needs and organizational goals.
+Career pathing often starts early, focusing on the employee’s skills, interests, and long-term career goals.

-Many employees want to progress but may not know what career options are available to them.
-This can cause stagnation or a retention problem.
-This is why it is vital to any organization to have a hands-on human resources team that works with management to speak with their employees, assist their professional development goals, and strategically align their roles with their current and future skill sets.
+Many employees desire career progression but may not know what options are available to them.
+This lack of clarity can lead to stagnation or retention problems.
+This is where a strong human resources team is vital.
+HR can work with management to guide employees, supporting their professional development and ensuring their current and future roles align with their skill sets.

 Career Pathways